Welcome Hoosiers to INGunOwners.com.

 Where do I register my guns?

 SIG.
 But I'm biased.
-Actually, if you go based on popularity of carry, it's Glock of the 19 variety. /sigh
+Actually, if you go based on the popularity of carrying, it's Glock of the 19 variety. /sigh

 What is an NFA item?